Amien Rais: Ummah Party

+Other activities

 Amien Rais is currently the Chairman of PAN's Advisory Board, Muhammadiyah's Advisory Board, and is a professor at Gadjah Mada University.
 One of the founders of PAN, Abdillah Toha criticized him for his controversial statements and inconsistencies on many issues including his support on changing local elections to be indirect, and called him a "traitor of the Reform".

+Controversies

 In a corruption scandal trial of a former health minister, Siti Fadilah Supari, Amien Rais was reported to have received funds related the case.
 He admitted that he had received the funds but then accused the Corruption Eradication Commission of being an incompetent organization.

-On October 1, 2020, he formed a new party called Ummah Party (Indonesian: Partai Ummat), which he claimed to "work and fight with fellow countrymen against tyranny and injustice".
-Deputy chairman of PAN, Viva Yoga Mauladi, confirmed Amien's departure from the party.
-Before leaving PAN, he was involved in internal rift with fellow party politicians over support for Jokowi's administration.